ucuenca/redi/README.md

 **Quick summary**

-Watiqai Khuska is a quechua phrase that means "Research together".
+Watiqay Khuska is a quechua phrase that means "Research together".

 **Version**